willdarkins/Darkins_Note-Taker_WK-11/README.md

 ## Description
 *The what, why, and how:*<br>
 ❓ An application geared towards helping small business owners write and save digital notes.
-The functionalityallows users to better organize thoughts and keep track of daily tasks in a simple, easy to navigate UI.
+The functionality allows users to better organize thoughts and keep track of daily tasks in a simple, easy to navigate UI.

 Please follow THIS LINK to view a working video tutorial of the application.